Chrysler Phaeton: Specifications

-Phaeton's 132-inch (3353 mm) wheelbase and 22-inch wheels are powered by a 48-valve 5.4 liter aluminum V12 engine.
-Ride and handling are enhanced by an advanced suspension, similar to that of the Dodge Viper.
+The Phaeton is powered by a 48-valve 5.4 liter aluminum V12 engine, made from two 2.7L Chrysler LH V6 engines, and producing 425 hp.
+Ride and handling are handled by a double wishbone suspension up front, and an independent double "A" arm suspension in the rear, similar to that of the Dodge Viper.
 The body-on-frame, rear wheel drive car used a four-speed automatic with a Dana 40 axle.
+It rides on 22x8 inch cast aluminum wheels with four wheel disc brakes.

 "We wanted Phaeton's performance characteristics to be comparable to that of its inspirational father, the Newport," said Walling.
 "After all, the Newport was the pace car of the Indianapolis 500 in 1941."

 Measurements are in inches/millimeters, unless otherwise specified.